frenetic-be/d3lines/API.md

 <a name="plot_option_line_fill"></a>**`line_fill`** - a fill color or an array of fill colors for the areas under the lines.
 By default, `line_fill = "none"` (no fill color).

 If `line_fill` is a string, all lines will have the same fill color.
-If `line_fill` is an array (of strings), the first line will have the first fill color, the second line the second fill color, ...
+Use an array (of strings) to specify different fill colors for different lines.
 If the array length is less than the number of lines, the fill colors will be repeated.

 Note that the fill color might hide some of the data.
 In that case, you can play with [**`line_fill_opacity`**](#plot_option_line_fill_opacity) to change the transparency of the areas under the lines.